Proper Care & Cleaning of Sani-Safe® Cutlery

 Frequent and prompt cleaning of cutlery after each use with non-caustic solutions and prompt towel drying will ensure the performance and beauty of your Sani-Safe cutlery products.

-We recommend adherence to the following guidelines to maximize the performance of Sani-Safe Cutlery.
+We recommend adherence to the following guidelines to maximize the life of your

 - Cutlery should be hand washed in mild to medium strength detergent and towel-dried.

 - Knives should NOT be placed in automatic dishwashers.
 The blade edges will be dulled from rubbing against each other, and caustic detergents will cause staining and pitting

 - Cutlery should NOT be soaked for long periods or submerged for cleaning.
 If soaking cutlery in soap, bleach or chlorine, the soaking should be kept to a minimum, the products rinsed thoroughly and dried immediately.

 - Chlorine and bleach discolor and pit stain-free and high-carbon steel.
 If chlorine or bleach products come in contact with the blade, they must be thoroughly rinsed off immediately.